retroelec/T-HMI-C64/README.md

 ### ESP32-S3

-The ESP32-S3 is dual core containing a Protocol CPU (core 0) and an Application CPU (core 1).
+The ESP32-S3 is dual core containing a protocol CPU (core 0) and an application CPU (core 1).
 The two cores are identical in practice and share the same memory.
 The tasks responsible for handling wireless networking (Wi-Fi or Bluetooth) are pinned to core 0 by default (see [Espressif - Task Priorities](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32s3/api-guides/performance/speed.html)).